Team2550/Robot-Code-Pre-2019/README.md

 # Robot-Code
 All robot code from 2017 onward
+# Contributors
+The contributors to the 2017-present code consists of:
+Brayton, Nathan, Lance, Travis, Kira, Jadon, Demetri
 # Before You Do Anything
 Before you checkout code, you should first extract the eclipse workspace from either the workspace\.zip or workspace\.tar\.gz archive \(they're identical\)